Miracloon/pflotran-documentation/source/user_guide/cards/process_model_cards/thermal_properties_card.rst

 THERMAL_CHARACTERISTIC_CURVES
 =============================
 This option specifies the thermal characteristic curves (e.g. thermal conductivity and associated parameters) associated with a material property.
-This expands thermal conductivity as a function of both temperature and saturation.
+This expands thermal conductivity as a function of both temperature and saturation (with the exception of the CONSTANT thermal conductivity function).

-The legacy input method of specifying thermal conductivity (wet and dry) by MATERIAL_PROPERTY is backwards-compatible, such that options are adapted to the DEFAULT thermal characteristic curve.
-However, THERMAL_CHARACTERISTIC_CURVES **cannot** be combined with the legacy input format.
+The legacy input method of specifying thermal conductivity by MATERIAL_PROPERTY (i.e. THERMAL_CONDUCTIVITY_DRY and THERMAL_CONDUCTIVTY_WET) is backwards-compatible, where options are adapted to the DEFAULT thermal characteristic curve and functions are numbered by material.
+However, THERMAL_CHARACTERISTIC_CURVES **cannot** be combined with the legacy convention in the same input file.

 Required Blocks and Cards:
 **************************